CocoaPods/blog.cocoapods.org/_drafts/Eloy-Stepping-Down.markdown

 For the past decade, my wife and I have been living on a houseboat in Amsterdam and for the last four years we’ve been trying to get a new one built.
 This time was, unfortunately, mainly spent dealing with bureaucracy, but last year we finally got all permits approved and building commenced.

 While the expected shipping date has been slowly delayed, the new boat is expected to ship in February (pun intended).
-Around this time I’ll have to spend significant amounts of time on finishing work on the boat.
+Around this time, I’ll have to spend significant amounts of time on finishing work on the boat.

 </article></article></section>
 <div style="background-color:white;">